bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

     git branch -M main
     ```

-6. Once we have added the remote to your local repository, we will add and commit all the files in the repository:
+6. Once you have added the remote to your local repository, add and commit all the files in the repository:

     ```sh
     git add -A